duanemay/chatgpt-cli/README.md

 ## Build and Release

-For a trial run, do a dry-run of the deployment process.
-This can be achieved by running a command with few flags that will hinder you from releasing it on GitHub.
+For a dry-run of the deployment process, you can run the following:

 ```bash
 goreleaser --snapshot --skip-publish --clean
 ```

-After adding the GitHub token in `./.github_token`, run:
+For a full deployment, you'll need to add a GitHub token to the `./.github_token` file, then run the following:

 ```bash
 goreleaser --clean